Nesaijn/myfiles/README.md

 - Mount Partitions
   - root, ext4, noatime, discard (for ssd)
   - SWAP file
-  - Select done, as the UEFI mountpoint will be asked afterwards, if not redo and mount the boot partition to /boot
+Select done, as the UEFI mountpoint will be asked afterwards, if not redo and mount the boot partition to /boot

+For mounting the boot partition on UEFI, read the text.
   - boot, /boot/efi
+  - When using LUKS encryption mount to `/boot` (?)

 - Configure Installer Mirrorlist
   - Edit Pacman Conf